deltavi/super-mem/README.md

 ## memoryUsage

-Returns an object describing the memory usage of the Node.js process measured in bytes and human readable format
+Returns an object describing the memory usage of the Node.js process measured in bytes and human readable format.
+Note that it uses base-10.

 ### Parameters